MortyN/libc-intcep/README.md

 # Intercepting libc based programming languages

-This is a proof of concept repo for intercepting and debugging libc interactions between programming languages like Java, CSharp etc. and the elementary libc library.
+This is a proof of concept repo for intercepting and debugging interactions between programming languages like Java, CSharp etc. and the elementary libc (C Standard Library).

 ## How it works
 This proof of concept utilizes linux's LD_PRELOAD to link shared libraries and most importantly override symbols in existing binary at runtime.
-This essentially means we can with ease add functionality to existing code, if we know what symbols to interact with.
+This essentially opens for adding functionality to existing code, if we know what symbols to interact with, which in the case of libc we do as it is open source.
-For example, in the `intercept.c` code written in the root folder, there are symbol overrides for `open()` and `open64` (part of large file extensions), which means whenever the LD_PRELOAD hooked binary (Java, CSharp etc.) executes a file open syscall internally with libc, it will instead run through the custom runtime injected `intercept.so` library instead of `libc.so` code.
+For example, in the `intercept.c` code written in the root folder, there are symbol overrides for `open()` and `open64()` (open64 is part of large file extensions), which means whenever the LD_PRELOAD hooked binary (written in Java, CSharp etc.) executes a `File.open()` internally, it will instead use symbols from our custom runtime injected `intercept.so` library instead of `libc.so` (libc's shared object) `open()` or `open64()`.

 ## Contents of repo
  - vscode devcontainer for local development inside Linux docker container with all needed extensions